KumaranSekar18/hotel_cancel_predicition/README.md

-# hotel_cancel_predicition : It is binary classification prediction problem to predict the cancellation based on the past details.
-To carry out this
-have used EDA,statistics,Feature Engineering,Various non linear algorthims.
+# hotel_cancel_predicition : It is binary classification prediction problem to predict the cancellation based on the past details of the customers.
+To carry out this have used EDA,statistics,Feature Engineering,Various non linear algorthims.